Bjelovar: Homeland War and aftermath

 Before Barutana Depot was captured by the ZNG, one of the four storage structures, containing 1,700 tonnes (1,700 long tons; 1,900 short tons) of ammunition and explosives, was blown up by JNA Major Milan Tepić.
 The explosion occurred at 10:43, killing Tepić and eleven ZNG troops who were blockading the depot in Bedenik Forest.
-The blast knocked down trees in a circle 200 metres (660 feet) wide, caused damage to nearby structures, predominantly in the then suburb of Hrgovljani, and could be heard 20 kilometres (12 miles) away.
+The blast knocked down trees in a circle 200 metres (660 feet) wide, caused damage to nearby structures, predominantly in the suburb of Hrgovljani, and could be heard 20 kilometres (12 miles) away.
 The JNA lost another soldier, Stojadin Mirković, in the area of the depot, killed by an antitank missile while he was engaging the ZNG using an infantry fighting vehicle gun.

 29 September 1991 became one of the most important dates in the modern history of Bjelovar.
 In 1997, the City Councilor declared that date the Day of the City of Bjelovar.
 Since 2007, 29 September has been marked as Bjelovar Veterans' Day.

+First Terezijana city festival was held in 1996, and has been held regularly ever since.

+21st century

 In 2009, the then-Bjelovar parish church was officially pronounced as the Cathedral of Teresa of Ávila by Pope Benedict XVI, making it the youngest cathedral in Croatia.
 On the same day, the Roman Catholic Diocese of Bjelovar-Križevci, of which the Bjelovar Cathedral is the centre, was created.